What is a c-section?

 - Pelvic issues that would make it dangerous to deliver vaginally

-Potential Indications for C-Section in the Mother
+Potential Reasons for emergency C-Section in the Mother

 - Placental abruption, insufficiency, placenta previa or placenta accreta